Turks and Caicos’ luxury property market heats up

 - House, condo and land purchases: loans fell by 6.3% y-o-y to US$294.43 million

 - Home construction and renovation: loans increased 1.2% y-o-y to US$97.46 million

 A wide array of mortgage options is available to home buyers.
 They can acquire financing through banks, trust companies, and private funds from investors.

 The primary lenders are RBC, Scotiabank and CIBC First Caribbean, all Canadian banks doing business in the Turks and Caicos.
 Trust companies take investor money and lend them out as mortgages.
 These loans generally go up to 50% of the value of the property.
 The third option is usually facilitated by law firms on the islands who hold their clients’ money to invest.

 Banks in Turks and Caicos follow United States interest rates, ranging from 0.4% to 2% for deposits to 4.5%-6.5% for secured lending and 9%-17% for unsecured lending, according to the Financial Services Commission.

 Rapid economic growth blessed the Turks and Caicos Islands from the 1990s until 2006, with growing investment inflows, visitor numbers, employment, and revenues.
 Growth peaked at 13% in 1995, and averaged 8% after that.

-However after the 2008 financial crisis the country’s economy went into decline.
+However the economy went into decline after the 2008 financial crisis.
 The islands were also hit by hurricanes Hannah and Ike, which devastated the capital, Grand Turk, and smaller islands.
 Many hotels and resorts slashed their room rates from 30% up to 50% to attract guests.
 Tourism developments ground to a halt.
 GDP fell by 18.49% in 2009 followed by a further decline of 2.33% in 2010, according to the Turks and Caicos Islands Development Strategy 2013-2017.

 Home rule was restored in November 2012 and a new parliament was elected.